patppuccin/resume/README.md

 A clean, ATS-friendly resume template built with Typst.
 Features a two-column layout optimized for readability and information density.

+The published version of the resume can be found [here](https://patrickambrose.com/resume-patrick-ambrose.pdf).

 ## Features

 - **ATS Friendly**: Structured markup that applicant tracking systems can easily parse